pete-gordon/oricutron/ReadMe.txt

   VIA:   95% done.
   AY:    99% done.
   Video: 100% done
-  Tape:  ".TAP" file support (no WAV yet)
+  Tape:  ".TAP" file support (no WAV yet, reading only)
   Disk:  Reading/Writing sectors works.
 No track read/write.
-  Input: Joystick interfaces (IJK and PASE/Altai), Mageco light pen.

 Telestrat emulation is included, but is far from finished and doesn't currently work well enough to be useful.